ras-ros2/ras_wiki/source/examples/quick_start.rst

     ras_cli run_real

-This will send the behavior tree generated by sim app to real app, and real app will perform the trajectory.
-You can now see the robot arm performing same motion *pick and place* in the real simulation.
-Also, the real and simulation robot are synchronized to perform the same motion.
+This will send the behavior tree generated by sim app to robot app, and robot app will perform the trajectory.
+You can now see the robot arm performing same motion *pick and place* in the robot simulation.
+Also, the robot and simulation robot are synchronized to perform the same motion.

 This is all for the quick start guide.
 You can now explore more features and functionalities of RAS by going through the documentation.